 Academic advising within the College of Arts & Sciences provides students with guidance in course selection, major decision-making, academic support, goal setting and career development.
 Learning at the University of Scranton goes beyond the classroom.
 There will be many decisions you must make for the first time.
 Academic advisors are here to help you through this transition.

-Advising for Freshmen & Non-majors
+Advising for First-year Students & Non-majors

-Freshmen and students who are not enrolled in a major are advised by the CAS Academic Advising Center.
+First-year students and students who are not enrolled in a major are advised by the CAS Academic Advising Center.
 Students are not assigned a specific advisor within the Center but they may choose to work with a certain advisor.

 Advising for Upper-class Students